mdparvex/PythonDS_Algo_and_Advance_software_engineering_principles/database/README_partition_sharding.md

 ## 🔹 What is Database Partitioning?

 ### ✅ Definition:
 Partitioning is the process of **dividing a large database table into smaller, more manageable pieces (partitions)**.
 All the partitions remain in the same database system.
+Same table but multiple copy.
+Suppose, If user come from asia we can put them in a partion, it will help to lookup efficiently.

 ### ✅ Why It's Used:
 - Improves performance (queries can scan only relevant partitions)